-Budgeted cost: £79,140
+Budgeted cost: £82,065

 Activity Evidence that supports this approach Challenge number(s) addressed Educational Welfare Officer Improvements to PPG attendance within school.
-PPG attendance last year was 95.37% Regular meetings held with parents and home visits carried out.
+PPG attendance during 2020-2021 was 95.37% PPG attendance during 2021-2022 was 93.97%- important to keep regular monitoring and focus.
+Regular meetings held with parents and home visits carried out.
+15 meetings carried out with parents last academic year and plans completed with parents as their commitment to improve attendance.
 Support with transport offered to parents.
 Personalised approach for parents to find ways to best support attendance.
-1, 3, 4 Teachers Fund for teachers to identify specific needs for their pupils.
-Teachers know the children within their class the best and are best placed to identify their needs.
+1, 3, 4

+Teachers Fund for teachers to identify specific needs for their Teachers know the children within their class the best and are best placed to identify their needs.
+1,3, 4 pupils.
 This fund has been used to ensure all PPG have access the key texts studied in that year group/access the after-school clubs/music lessons/equipment needed for school.
-1,3, 4

-Family Support Team and Nursery family support Family support team offer support to families including arranging school nurse appointments, supporting with attendance meetings and offering 'Meet and Greet' every day.
+44 PR DRIDING Family Support Team and Nursery family support Family support team offer support to families including arranging school nurse appointments, supporting with attendance meetings and offering 'Meet and Greet' every day.
 ELSA support is given to children.
 EEF supports social and emotional learning (+4 months) FSA support for Nursey PPG to ensure early intervention and support.
-1,2, 3, 4 Nurture Provision Boxall assessments indicate that pupils who have accessed Nurture provision make improvements in their learning behaviours.
+1,2, 3, 4 ARY SCH Nurture Provision Boxall assessments indicate that pupils who have accessed Nurture provision make improvements in their learning behaviours.
 1, 2,3, 4 Families and Schools Together parenting project Previously this supported whole families within our community 35 since it began in 2015.
 Parents have formed support groups since working with the project and joined school PTA in previous years.
+Parent coffee mornings continue to run with the support of the FSA Team.
 2, 3, 4 Breakfast Club to provide breakfast and extra reading and home learning support.
-30 PPG or vulnerable pupils access Breakfast Club on a regular basis.
-Offered to parents to support attendance.
+30 PPG or vulnerable pupils have accessed Breakfast Club on a regular basis.
+Offered to parents to support attendance and offered as a support for vulnerable pupils and families.
 1, 2, 3, 4 Play Therapy and Counselling Play Therapy is given to individuals to help them access learning.
+Boxalls and SDQs indicate this has a positive impact on well- being.
 Therapy dog in school to support individual pupils.
 1, 2, 4 Outdoor Learning Groups of pupils access outdoor learning on a weekly basis to support well-being and learning behaviours.
 EEF supports social and emotional learning (+4 months) 1, 2, 4 Boxall online assessment tool Whole school is assessed using Boxall assessment to ensure interventions are targeted and measurable.
-1, 2. · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·
+1, 2.

-Total budgeted cost: £ 143,540
+Total budgeted cost: £ 126,248